Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Encoding-Based System Instruction Extraction

 The effectiveness of this proposed methodology stems from how LLMs handle requests that are framed as output transformation \cite{zou2023universal,chao2023jailbreaking} or formatting tasks.
 In many cases, safety mechanisms evaluate requests based on their surface intent \cite{wei2023jailbreak} before full semantic reconstruction.
 When a request appears to involve formatting, serialization, or representation of existing context, the model may treat it as a benign transformation task.
 Hence, the model may output restricted system-level content as part of fulfilling the requested output format, even though equivalent direct disclosure requests are refused.
 This behavior indicates a mismatch between the intended confidentiality of system instructions and how safety enforcement generalizes across different output representations.
+We categorize encoding-based evasion techniques into four classes: \begin{enumerate} \item \textbf{Character-Level Obfuscation:} This technique alters text using character-level transformations such as ROT13, Base64, leetspeak, Pig Latin, Unicode variants, emoji spellings, or ASCII transformations. \item \textbf{Structure-Embedding Wrappers:} This technique embeds system instructions within structured formats such as JSON, YAML, TOML, XML, Markdown, or programming-language constructs, framing disclosure as formatting or serialization. \item \textbf{Symbolic and Representation Encodings:} This technique expresses text using non-standard but semantically recoverable symbol systems such as Morse code, Braille, semaphore, binary dumps, or symbolic alphabets. \item \textbf{Logs and Protocol Embedding}: This technique presents system instructions in formats that resemble system or network artifacts, such as HTTP headers, configuration files, system logs, debug traces, or protocol outputs. \end{enumerate} Further discussed in Section~\ref{sec:related_work}, prior works have primarily focused on adversarial prompting and jailbreak attacks.
+Our work instead examines encoding-based representation attacks that exploit transformation and serialization tasks to induce system-prompt disclosure.